Where To Stay In Busan | Best Areas And Hotels (2025)

 Haeundae has much more to do but has more tourists, Gwangalli is quieter and has better food options.
 However, there is only a 30-minute bus ride between the 2 towns.

-Is Busan walkable?
+Is Busan Walkable?

 Busan is very spread out and not possible to walk between the different areas.
 Each area is pedestrian-friendly with wide footpaths and crossings, however, you will need to take the metro or bus to reach other areas of Busan.